 Over the past few years, there has been increased enforcement in pimping cases.
 Both local police and federal agencies are now well-funded to combat human trafficking related offenses.
 Pimping is one of those offenses.
 Unfortunately, police and prosecutors have used the broad language in California’s pimping laws to categorize a wide range of conduct as pimping.
 More and more, pimping cases are being filed against people who in the past would never have been accused of pimping.

-California’s pimping law can be found in Penal Code Section 266.
-If convicted of pimping, it is a felony that carries a mandatory state prison sentence of at least three years.
+California’s pimping law can be found in California Penal Code Section 266.
+A pimping conviction is a felony that carries a mandatory state prison sentence of at least three years.
 The maximum is six years.
 If a minor is involved, the punishment is even more severe.
 While a pimping conviction cannot be reduced to a misdemeanor, there are related misdemeanors which can sometimes be negotiated.
-For example, Penal Code Section 653.23 is “assisting or supervising a prostitute.”
+For example, California Penal Code Section 653.23 is “assisting or supervising a prostitute.”
 This is a far less serious charge; it’s a misdemeanor and may not carry any jail time.

 Here’s the bottom line: Pimping prosecutions are relentless these days.
-These cases are not just going to go away and need to be aggressively defended by an experienced criminal defense attorney who can deal with the police, prosecutors, and fight back.
-Call me.
-You’ll see that I know what I’m talking about.
+These cases are not just going to go away and need to be aggressively defended by an experienced criminal defense attorney who can deal with the police and prosecutors, and fight back.

 If you or a loved one is charged with a pimping, pandering or prostitution, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.

 Call Jerod.
 You’ll see that he knows what he’s talking about.